How do you define the common buzz words used to describe animal management?

 Several.
 The farm represents the work of so many friends and family members.
-These kind souls do everthing from unloading tons (literally!) of pork into the walk-in to wrangeling turkeys in the dark before processing...and almost always with smiles on their faces.
+These kind souls do everything from unloading tons (literally!) of pork into the walk-in to wrangling turkeys in the dark before processing...and almost always with smiles on their faces.

 Do you allow visitors?